 Advertisement

-In fact Italy has been hit by more than 30,000 medium to strong earthquakes (i.e. any event greater than grade IV on the Mercalli scale) over the past 2,500 years, and as many as seven earthquakes with a magnitude of 6.5 or more in the 20th century alone.
+Italy has been hit by more than 30,000 'medium to strong' earthquakes over the past 2,500 years, and seven earthquakes with a magnitude of 6.5 or more in the 20th century alone.

 Italy is among the European countries most at risk from earthquakes, according to mapping by the European Facilities for Earthquake Hazard and Risk (EFEHR).

-Italy's National Institute for Geophysics and Volcanology (INGV) estimates that the “strongest earthquakes [...] are expected in Calabria, south-eastern Sicily, Friuli Venezia-Giulia and along the central and southern Apennines”.
+Italy's National Institute for Geophysics and Volcanology (INGV) estimates that the “strongest earthquakes [...] can be expected in Calabria, south-eastern Sicily, Friuli Venezia-Giulia and along the central and southern Apennines”.

 However there’s also significant risk in Puglia’s Salento peninsula, the Tyrrhenian coast of both Tuscany and Lazio, the Po Plain and the Alpine range, the institute states.